-Below is a list of the skills most Clerical Library Assistants say are important on the job.
+These are the skills Clerical Library Assistants say are the most useful in their careers:

 Service Orientation: Actively looking for ways to help people.